Wildlife7609/ai-model-homework/1 RouteQuest AI/README.md

-# CS 6601: Artificial Intelligence - Assignment 1 - Search
+# Artificial Intelligence - Assignment 1 - Search

 Search is an integral part of AI.
 It helps in problem solving across a wide variety of domains where a solution isn’t immediately clear.
 Your task is to implement several search algorithms that will calculate a route between two points in Romania while seeking to minimize time and space cost.
 We will be using an undirected network representing a map of Romania (and an optional Atlanta graph used for the Race!).